Romuloyan/esp32-signal-acquisition/README.md

 ## Academic provenance

 Developed by a three-person team as an academic project for **Sistemas Eletrónicos** at Instituto Superior Técnico.
 This is a cleaned portfolio presentation of the embedded application; it intentionally excludes course handouts, course-supplied library code, raw backups, reports and files containing personal data.
-It is not presented as a solo project.

 ## Verification performed for this portfolio version